philbuchanan/Accordion-Blocks/readme.txt

 == Upgrade Notice ==
 = 1.1.0 =
 Medium sized update to the plugin with a few fixes and some feature additions.

+NOTE: If you have dequeued the default plugin stylesheet you may see all of your accordions animate from open to closed for a split second when the page loads.
+You can resolve this by adding `[data-initially-open="false"] .c-accordion__content { display: none }` to your theme stylesheet.

 = 1.0.6 =
 Fixed typo in plugin settings.